larissa-cb/larissa-cb/README.md

 # 👋 Hi, I'm Larissa!
 👩🏻‍💻 Data Scientist sharing about my journey and learnings in tech<br/>

-👩🏻‍🎓 Studied Data Science at the University of Complutense de Madrid, Spain<br/>
+👩🏻‍🎓 Studied Data Science at the University of Complutense of Madrid, Spain<br/>

 🎨 Know about my experiences [https://prowebsit.wixsite.com/lariportfolio)